Tenacom/Buildvana.Sdk/docs/InternalUseProperties.md

 This property is `true` if the project is a unit test project.

+Buildvana SDK normally considers every project whose name ends with `.Tests` a unit test project.
+Individual projects may opt out of this convention by explicitly set the `IsTestProject` property (_not_ `BV_IsTestProject` directly!) to `true` or `false`.

 By default, standard analyzers are enabled and public API analyzers are disabled for this type of project.

 By default, XML documentation generation is disabled for this type of project.